w-diana/100_days_Python_Challenge/Day_11 - Blackjack/README.md

 - The cards in the list have equal probability of being drawn.
 - Cards are not removed from the deck as they are drawn.
 - The computer is the dealer.
+- To win - your score must be less than 21 and must be greater than the dealer's score.
+- The dealers score cannot be less than 17

 Try out my Blackjack game!
 <p align="center">